-Astoria Characters Day: The 2nd Family Reunion is a free, public event that celebrates the accomplishments of the people profiled in this blog, which runs every week in the Long Island City/Astoria Journal’s print and digital editions as well as on this website, which includes the archives.
+Astoria Characters Day: The 10th Family Reunion is a free, public event that celebrates the accomplishments of the people profiled in this blog, which runs every week in the Long Island City/Astoria Journal’s print and digital editions as well as on this website, which includes the archives.
 The annual event, started in 2017, attracts about 200 people.

 On Astoria Characters Day 2019, you’ll:

 - Greet your neighbors and get to know the people who live on your block and subway stop.

-- Eat lunch (burgers, veggie burgers, fries and onion rings) compliments of Bareburger and Salt & Bone.
+- Eat lunch (burgers, veggie burgers, fries and onion rings) compliments of Bareburger.
 (You read that right: This fabulous food is free!)